There are many ways to look at what the recognition of a winery's accomplishment means.

 The bigger picture looks like this: For more than 150 years, Sonoma farmers have worked to establish a wine industry.
 Twice it has been wiped out, first by phylloxera, then by Prohibition.
 Throw in a couple of World Wars, the Great Depression and the Great Recession.
 Add too the tests of urban development, where cities too often swallow up farmland.

 The success of a Kosta Browne, Wine Spectator's 2011 Wine of the Year, is a personal triumph for the founders and their staff.
 But it also validates the American Dream, the vision of farmers who, decades ago, believed in wine—not to mention Pinot Noir—and confirms for the next generation of winegrowers, wherever they may be, that this is an ambition worth pursuing.
-It's a livelihood beyond a lifestyle—something substantive and real that's worth pursuing.
+It's a livelihood beyond a lifestyle—something substantive, real.
+Challenging, rewarding and beneficial.

 Sips & Tips | Wine & Healthy Living